JSa1987/ESPHome-HT-SLink/README.md

 An Arduino Pro Mini is used as intrface for the Sony S-Link Bus.
 The arduino is interfaced with the ESP8622 via a serial connection.
 The Arduino sketch is entirely based on the great work from [robho](https://github.com/robho/sony_slink).
 The only change is that the modified code allows the option of communicating over serial using raw Hex bytes.
 This is achieved by defining the 'HexOutput' option at the beginning of the code (if this is not defined the code behaves as the original code).

 I'm sucessfully using this setup to control and read information from a Sony CDP-CX225 CD Player.
+The ESPHome yaml file with the configuration for this device is available in the 'ESPHme' folder.

 ## Hardware
 To physically connect the Arduino to the Sony via the S-Link bus and the ESP8266 to the other devices (e.g. IR blaster, Power Conditioner etc.) some additional components are needed.
 See schematic below.